aiventures/utils/README.md

 * `20241216` make worklog_txt and todo_txt work together
 * `20241216` Create the styles via command line (By simply Calling the constructor)
 * `20241216` Create a Pydantic CSV Model for several files (which ones?)
-* `20241216` Add a tag for setting total cumulated overtime
 * `20241215` Use Rich Text to highlight text searches
 * `20241215` Create a Tree explorer view (including sizes)
 * `20241215` Create Pydantic Model to render the Calendar markdown list with different options such as